survivejs/webpack-book/manuscript/01_introduction.md

 ## How to Approach the Book?

-If you don't know much about the topic, consider going carefully through the first two parts.
+If you don't know much about the topic, consider going carefully through the early parts.
 You can skim the rest to pick the bits you find interesting.
 If you know webpack already, skim and pick up the techniques you find valuable.

 I have compiled [a set of slides online](http://presentations.survivejs.com/advanced-webpack/) that overlap with the book.
 Consider going through the set to get a rough idea and then delve into the book to understand the ideas in greater detail.